alevinru/CWClient/README.md

 ChatWars REST API server

-This api doesn't authorize client requests so isn't intended to by publicly accessible.
+This api doesn't authorize client requests so isn't intended to be publicly accessible.

-Api server may be hosted privately and respond internally, serving as a backend to another authorized api.
+The api server may be hosted privately and, serving as a backend, respond internally to another authorized api.

 ## Install